inxi man page

 - - Adds disk firmware revision number (if available). - Adds disk partition scheme (in most cases), e.g. scheme: GPT.
-Currently not able to detect all schemes, but handles the most common, e.g. GPT or MBR. - Adds disk rotation speed (in some but not all cases), e.g. rotation: 7200 rpm.
-Only appears if detected (SSD drives do not have rotation speeds, for example).
-If none found, nothing shows.
+Currently not able to detect all schemes, but handles the most common, e.g. GPT or MBR. - Adds disk rotation speed (in some but not all cases), e.g. rotation: 7200 rpm or rotation: SSD if positive SSD identification was made.
+If no rotation or positive SSD ID found, nothing shows.
 Not all disks report this speed, so even if they are spinnning, no data will show.

 - -xxx -I

 - - For Uptime: adds wakeups: to show how many times the machine has been woken from suspend state during current uptime period (if available, Linux only).
 0 value means the machine has not been suspended. - For Shell: adds (su|sudo|login) to shell name if present. - For Shell: adds default: shell if different from running shell, and default shell v:, if available. - For running-in: adds (SSH) to parent, if present.
 SSH detection uses the whoami test.

 - - Adds, if present, serial number for non hub devices. - Adds interfaces: for non hub devices. - Adds, if available, USB speed in Mbits/s or Gbits/s. - Adds, if present, USB class ID. - Adds, if non 0, max power in mA.